By Mel Maurer, Roundtable Historian

 Copyright © 2009-2010, All Rights Reserved

-Editor’s Note: From 2007 to 2011, Mel Maurer filled the position of Roundtable historian.
+Editor’s note: From 2007 to 2011, Mel Maurer filled the position of Roundtable historian.
 During Mel’s tenure as historian, each Roundtable meeting opened with a ‘history brief’ presented by Mel, each ‘brief’ providing a small glimpse into a less-explored corner of the story of the Civil War.
 This page collects the history briefs from the 2009-2010 Roundtable season.
 Following Mel’s tenure as historian, his successors likewise presented history briefs at the beginning of each Roundtable meeting.
-Their history briefs are also on the Roundtable website, each history brief on a separate web page.
+The history briefs that were written by Mel’s successors are also on the Roundtable’s website, each of those history briefs on a separate web page.

 “Here is a paper with which, if I cannot whip Bobbie Lee, I will be willing to go home.”

 Confederate General John B. Gordon fought there and had these memories:

 “The first volley sent a ball…through the calf of my right leg.
 On the right and left my men were falling…like trees in a hurricane….Higher up in the same leg I was again shot; but still no bone was broken….I could not consent to leave them in such a crisis….I had a vigorous constitution and this was doing me good service….
 A fourth ball ripped through my shoulder.

 “I could still stand and walk, although the shocks and loss of blood had left but little of my normal strength.
 I remembered the pledge to the commander that we would stay there till the battle ended or night came.
 I looked to the sun – it seemed to stand still.